Year by Year Design of the Residency Program

 The resident begins to take formal AP and CP call for the clinical laboratories.

 Residents often complete an additional required month of cytopathology in year 3, although this may be deferred to year 4, if desired.
-This allows the resident to further refine and deepen the skills and knowledge obtained during two-month cytopathology rotation in the second year.
+This allows the resident to further refine and deepen the skills and knowledge obtained during two-period cytopathology rotation in the second year.

 A second, intermediate-level rotation through transfusion medicine is also often performed in year 3, although again this may be deferred to year 4.
 This allows residents to assume greater responsibility in the management of component therapy, transfusion work-ups, and therapeutic apheresis.